For Physicians. By Physicians.

 SUMMARY:

-ACOG released updated guidance on gestational diabetes (GDM), which has become increasingly prevalent worldwide.
+Gestational diabetes mellitus (GDM) has become increasingly prevalent worldwide.
 Class A1GDM refers to diet-controlled GDM.
 Class A2GDM refers to the clinical scenario where medications are required.
-Highlights and changes from the previous practice bulletin include the following:
+The following synopsis highlights key practice points from various professional organizations.

-Screening for GDM – One or Two Step?
+Screening for GDM – First or Second Trimester?

-• ACOG (based on NIH consensus panel findings) supports the ‘2 step’ approach (24 to 28 week 1 hour venous glucose measurement following 50g oral glucose solution), followed by a 100g 3 hour oral glucose tolerance test (OGTT) if positive
+• ACOG supports the ‘2 step’ approach (24 to 28 week 1 hour venous glucose measurement following 50g oral glucose solution), followed by a 100g 3 hour oral glucose tolerance test (OGTT) if positive

 • Note: Diagnosis of GDM is based on 2 abnormal values on the 3 hour OGTT